nccgroup/PMapper/README.md

    * function `get_session`: get a botocore Session object based on optional profile parameter.
 * `principalmapper.util.storage`:
    * function `get_storage_root`: returns a path on disk that Principal Mapper will use for storing Graph data by default.
-Output depends on OS.
+Output depends on OS and environment variables.

 # License